Slamy/STM32-USBFloppyTracer/README.md

     git submodule sync
     git submodule update

+This project requires an external library for parsing IPF images.
+To build it, install CMake and a GNU Compiler toolchain.

+### GNU Compiler Toolchain for Windows

+One option which I've tested is [LLVM-MinGW](https://www.mingw-w64.org/downloads/#llvm-mingw) For CMake just install it from the [website](https://cmake.org/download/).

+### USB Driver for Windows

+You might have to install [Zadig](https://zadig.akeo.ie/) to get the WinUSB drivers.
+The USB device might not be correctly detected without these.
+This step is not required under Linux.

+### UDev Rules for linux

+Without additional udev rules, only the root user has access to the USB device.
+Install them like this, to allow normal users as well.

+	sudo cp udev/99-usbfloppytracer.rules /etc/udev/rules.d/
+	sudo udevadm control -R

+### Rust

 If rust is not installed yet, it is suggested to install it using [rustup](https://www.rust-lang.org/tools/install).
 Don't install rust using the package manager as one might get only older versions of rust.